6 – 7 min read

 I am travelling to New York for the very first time next week.
 The prospect of hopping across the pond on a 7 hour flight to visit friends and explore a whole new city is very exciting.

 But something is weighing on me.
 My carbon footprint.

-In addition to my transatlantic travels this year, I will be flying to Vienna and Geneva for long weekends.
-And there’s the small matter of a big trip to Hong Kong and Japan, via Stockholm, alone racking eight separate flights.
+In addition to my transatlantic travels this year, I will be flying to Vienna and Stockholm for long weekends.
+And there’s the small matter of a big trip to Hong Kong and Japan, via Stockholm, alone racking up eight separate flights.
 I’m also travelling to Amsterdam (but with less carbon guilt – more on that later).

 Meeting this landmark comes at a carbon cost.
 If you think about it, given that the fossil fuels we use are the chemicals from hundreds of millions of years’ worth of carbon-rich animal and plant remains, that’s a lot of carbon that humans are releasing into the atmosphere in a short space of time!